nice-registry/all-the-package-repos/readme.md

 # all-the-package-repos

+*Maintained by [jsDelivr](https://github.com/jsdelivr).
+Please consider [becoming a sponsor](https://github.com/sponsors/jsdelivr) to support us.*

 All the repository URLs in the npm registry as an object whose keys are package names and values are URLs.

-This package weighs in at about 30MB.
+This package weighs in at about 100 MB.

 ## Stats